 AAD: the AAD (22–30 octets) constructed from the MPDU header as described in 11.4.3.3.3.

 The CCM originator processing provides authentication and integrity of the frame body and the AAD as well as data confidentiality of the frame body.
-The output from the CCM originator processing consists of the encrypted data and 8 additional octets of encrypted MIC (see Figure 11-16).
+The output from the CCM originator processing consists of the encrypted data and encrypted MIC (see Figure 11-16).

 CCM recipient processing